alexjamesa/Workflows/README.md

 # Workflows
-A command line utility to quickly search and display text files in Terminal. *Workflows* can work with any .txt file, but it's specially made for those files with a title on the top line and list of tags on the bottom line—see below for an example.
+A command line utility to quickly search and display text files in Terminal. *Workflows* works with any .txt files, but it's specially made for those files with a title on the top line and list of tags on the bottom line—see below for an example.
 Written in Python 2.7 with unit and integration tests.

 ### Example *Workflows* text file